MCAT

 (We at Sketchy don't make our own full-length exams, but our friends at Blueprint do!
 You can get Sketchy's groundbreaking, research-proven MCAT course and Blueprint's MCAT exams – the most representative on the market – at a special price by buying them together in the Blueprint x Sketchy bundle.
 It even includes an integrated study calendar and deep analytics on each test you take.)

 If you follow these principles, you're pointed in the right direction!
-And if you combine them with a healthy study schedule and the persistence to stick to that schedule, you'll be seeing higher scores in no time.
+And if you combine them with a healthy study schedule and the persistence to stick to that schedule, you'll be well on your way to increasing your MCAT score in no time.